Authenticity is what we seek in our life, our relationships, and inside our true self.

 Your authentic self does not really need to please others.

-There are only a few people (bare a few unlucky soles) that see the naked me.
+There are only a few people who witness the 'emporer having no clothes' moments with me.
 The true person.

 The authentic self needs to have proper discourse with others, not made up excuses.